weex1997/CowsAndBullsGame/README.md

 Cows & Bulls is a logic-based number guessing game I built solo over three months.
 The rules are old — people have played this with pencil and paper for generations — but the presentation is the part I cared about.

 A friend who loved the pen-and-paper version pushed me to make a digital one.
-Rather than listing guesses in a scrolling table, I built the results around a virtual **receipt printer**: every guess prints as a paper slip that slides out of the machine and pushes the previous ones up.
-That one decision turned a spreadsheet of numbers into something physical, and it ended up driving most of the game's UI work.
+Instead of putting the game in a normal app UI, I built the whole thing as a **card payment terminal**: you type your guess on its keypad, and the machine prints your result on a paper receipt that feeds out of the top.
+Every element belongs to the device — the keypad, the display, the timer strip, the printed slip.
+That one decision drove most of the game's UI work, and it's the reason results look like a receipt rather than a scrolling table.

+The art is hand-painted rather than vector, which is what keeps the machine feeling like an object you're holding instead of a diagram of one.

 **Role:** Solo developer · **Duration:** 3 months · **Engine:** Unity 2020.3.34f1